 - Buy bulk detergent: When you purchase your detergent, look for natural, chemical-free soaps to keep your family healthy while living zero waste.
 Find containers that can be recycled or composted or purchase concentrated liquid to minimize the size of the packaging.
 If you want to take your zero-waste living up a level, you can even make your own detergent and store it in a reusable container.

 Clean, soft clothing is possible, even when you’re learning how to live zero waste.

 It’s no secret that cleaning supplies are full of chemicals and often come in plastic containers that create additional waste.
 Try switching out some of your current cleaners for natural ones as you run out of them.

-- Cleaning Rags: Instead of paper towels, use old cloth rags when you clean off bathroom surfaces.
+- Cleaning rags: Instead of paper towels, use old cloth rags to clean bathroom surfaces.

-- Deep Clean: When you really need a deep clean, try a homemade cleaning scrub to tackle tough stains and dirt.
+- Deep clean: Try a homemade cleaning scrub to tackle tough stains and dirt when you really need a deep clean.

 Just because you’re learning how to live zero waste doesn’t mean your house can’t be sparkly and clean.
 Switch to natural cleaners and do your health a favor.

-If you’re interested in preserving the resources you have and finding an environmentally-conscious energy solution to power your zero waste life, sign up for Spring Power & Gas today.
-We focus on finding ways to power communities while helping the environment.
+If you’re interested in preserving the resources you have and finding an environmentally-conscious energy solution to power your zero-waste life, sign up for Spring Power & Gas today.
+With us, your zero-waste lifestyle can even extend to the energy you consume.